7 Ways To Improve Visibility When Driving At Night

 At the end of the day, even after doing all you can to stay vigilant, steady, and distraction-free, you may still find yourself struggling to see the road at night.
 Persisting issues such as this should be a sign that you might need glasses when you're driving and to get your eyes checked out by a professional.

-Ideally, your doctor should he performing eye tests during your regularly scheduled annual exam to give you a good idea as to where your vision is, as well your problems are linked to even greater health concerns.
+Ideally, your doctor should be performing eye tests during your regularly scheduled annual exam to give you a good idea as to where your vision is, as well your problems are linked to even greater health concerns.
 For more advanced concerns, you should have your eyes looked at by an optometrist who will be able to give you a prescription to glasses that work best for you.
 There are also non-prescription options such as glare-reducing night driving glasses.
 Whatever kind of glasses you go for, be sure they don't disrupt your line of sight in any way and that you keep them clean and free of smudges.

 Even if you don't need glasses, there can still improve your nighttime vision by practicing some healthy habits.
-A healthy diet consisting of foods high in Vitamin A such as carrots, kale, pumpkin, spinach, eggs, sweet potatoes, beef liver, cantaloupe, and milk can significantly boost your eyesight.
+A healthy diet consisting of foods high in vitamin A such as carrots, kale, pumpkin, spinach, eggs, sweet potatoes, beef liver, cantaloupe, and milk can significantly boost your eyesight.
 Additionally, switching to dark mode on your devices even during the day can prove to be beneficial to protecting your eyes.